Technical Services Librarian

 - Experience working with the ILS Koha

-- Basic ability to read music and experience in cataloging music
+- Basic ability to read music

 - Some background in another language

 Work Schedule: Year-round, Mon-Fri, Full Time.
 7:30am – 4:00pm